Ethy56/DBD.js-Example/README.md

 ## How to run:
 - I reccomend using Danbot Hosting as they are free and easy to use.
 Simply go to their [server](https://discord.com/invite/92HBc2Z) and check out the getting started channel!
+- Simply running `index.js` in a node js enviorment will run the bot

 ## Code Support:
 - DBD.js has their own [discord server](https://discord.gg/bRzSDjRrYs) with support channels that you can ask for any help related to the package itself!